dward2/BME547/Assignments/final_image_processor.md

 **Medical Images**

-Your GUI should allow the user to choose any image they like on their computer, not just the sample images provided in the starting repository.
+Your GUI should allow the user to choose any image they like on their computer, which may or may not be found in the repository folder, not just the sample images provided in the starting repository.
 Those are provided simply as examples of the types of images I will be using when testing your program.
 Feel free to use these for your testing.
 Also, I will not be